All about IELTS for studying abroad | IELTS sample paper!

 Speaking test is an interview with the examiner which lasts up to 11-14 minutes.
 The test consists of 3 tasks.
 Task one is typically an introduction or an interview wherein the examiner asks the candidate for a personal introduction.
 The interview can go on for about 4-5 minutes.
 In the second task, a task card is given to the candidate containing a topic to speak on.
 1 minute is given to jot down the notes and 1-2 minutes are given to talk on the given topic.
 At the end of the 2 minutes, the examiner can ask a couple of questions based on your topic.
 Task three is related to the previous task.
 The topic from task two is discussed in-depth and in an abstract way.
 This task can end up for 4-5 minutes.
 In some cases, the speaking test is conducted on a different day.

 IELTS has an online registration system.
 One can also submit a print of the registration form at the nearest IELTS IDP or IELTS British Council center.
 While the pen and paper mode has a selective number of dates, the computer-delivered IELTS has a substantial number of them.
 For both formats, it is necessary to book the test date in advance on the IELTS IDP or IELTS British Council websites.
 Remember, a passport is mandatory for registration as you have to present it as ID proof.
-The registration fees for the pen and paper mode is Rs.
-12,650 and for computer-delivered is Rs.
-13,330.
+As of 1st April 2020, the IELTS exam fee is Rs.
+14,000.
+You can do your IELTS exam registration here.